calaldees/teachingWorkshops/teacherEducation/_interviews.md

 General Teaching (10 min)
 ----------------

+* Resilience, Dedication and Sense of Purpose
     * Picture yourself 6 months into the course; I come into your classroom to check on your progress.
 What will I see?
+    * Can you give an example of when you encountered stressful/adverse challenges/situations and how did you overcome these?
+    * What do you think will be the most difficult part of your Initial Teacher Training year?
+How do you think you will overcome this?
+* Child Centred Approach
     * What would you do if you were concerned about a colleague's behaviour towards children?
         * e.g. overhearing language used when dismissing a class
+* (Teaching)
     * You have prepared an amazing lesson with guidance from theory and the university.
 You present the lesson plan to your mentor who is no convinced and does not want you to run the lesson.
 How do you respond?
     * In a GCSE class, you have 2 very slow students with special needs.
 They are never interested or engaged with computing.
 You have 28 other students that need your attention.
 How do you split your time?
 * Extra
     * Your mentor (who is younger than you) - she gives you feedback to action that you don't agree with.
 What do you do?
         * (TODO: reword: how will you respond to feedback from a mentor that is younger than you?)